 Name Description No Disk The system triggers an alarm when there is no disk.
 It is enabled by default.

+Name Description SSD health exception The system triggers an alarm when SSD health exception occurs.
 Storage error The system triggers an alarm when disk error occurs.
 It is enabled by default.
 Low disk space warning The system triggers an alarm when the used storage space reaches the predefined threshold.
-It is disabled by default.
+It is turn off by default.
 RAID exception The system triggers an alarm in case of RAID degrade, RAID broken or other RAID exceptions.
+Video frame loss The recording video of device has dropped frames, triggering an alarm and it is enabled by default.
 IP conflict The system triggers an alarm when its IP address conflicts with IP addresses of other devices on the same LAN.
 It is enabled by default.
 MAC conflict The system triggers an alarm when its MAC address conflicts with MAC addresses of other devices on the same LAN.
 It is enabled by default.
-SSD health exception The system triggers an alarm when SSD health exception occurs.

-Name Description The system triggers an alarm when the number of failed login attempts has reached the threshold.
+Abnormal system disk The system triggers an alarm when system disk is abnormal.
+The system triggers an alarm when the number of failed login attempts has reached the threshold.
 At the same time, the system locks current account.
-It is disabled by default.
+It is turned off by default.
 Account lockout Go to Security > Attack Defense > Account Lockout to set the allowed number of failed login attempts.
 See "8.5.3.2 Account Lockout" for detailed information.
 Security exception The system triggers an alarm when a security issue occurs.
 It is enabled by default.
 Fan speed exception When the fan speed is abnormal, the system triggers an alarm.
 It is enabled by default.
 Power alarm When the power supply is abnormal, the system triggers an alarm.
-It is disabled by default.
+It is turned off by default.
 Al module temp When the temperature of the AI module is higher than the specified value, the system triggers an alarm.
 It is enabled by default.
 Al module offline When the AI module is disconnected from the system, the system triggers an alarm.
 It is enabled by default.